ScottMarv/reading-notes/learning-markdown.md

 ### Q. Why do We Use Markdown?

 A. According to the aforementioned website, there are many reasons as to why someone might use Markdown.
-The two that io recognized as being especially useful were;
+The two that I recognized as being especially useful were;
 1. It's entirely universal.
 You can utilize Markdown on all operating systems, and from anywhere you can open a text file.
 2. It's "Future-Proof".
 Even if the text editor you normally use stops working, any other text editor will be able to read and allow you to edit the same file.